phylotastic/phylotastic.github.io/docs/museum_guide_app.md

 * If we can find a phone-based open source ocr library -- it would be great, then we do not need to send images across network -- just text, and resolution will work faster too
 * this will work better on a tablet than a phone (larger format)
 * jsPhyloSVG tree viewer works for tablet
+* to improve OCR, the app should use a reference line or box like the cross-hairs on a camera.
+The user aims the camera so that the name to be captured appears in the box (or above the reference line).
+For an example, check out how OSX Preview uses the built-in webcam to capture a signature for a PDF.
+* ideas for clever names go here:
+   *